 Although the scientists weren’t able to measure the tunneling time directly, they set up their experiment so that the angle at which the electrons flew away from the atom would reveal which of the two theories was correct.
 The laser’s light was circularly polarized — its electromagnetic waves rotated in time, changing the direction of the waves’ wiggles.
 If the electron escaped immediately, the laser would push it in one particular direction.
 But if tunneling took time, the laser’s direction would have rotated by the time the electron escaped, so the particle would be pushed in a different direction.

+Comparing argon and krypton let the scientists cancel out experimental errors, leading to a more sensitive measurement that was able to distinguish between the two theories.
+The data matched predictions based on the theory that tunneling takes time.
 The conclusion jibes with some physicists’ expectations.
 “I’m pretty sure that the tunneling time cannot be instantaneous, because at the end, in physics, nothing can be instantaneous,” says physicist Ursula Keller of ETH Zurich.
 The result, she says, agrees with an earlier experiment carried out by her team.

 Other scientists still think instantaneous tunneling is possible.
 Physicist Olga Smirnova of the Max Born Institute in Berlin notes that Keitel and colleagues’ conclusions contradict previous research.
 In theoretical calculations of tunneling in very simple systems, Smirnova and colleagues found no evidence of tunneling time.
 The complexity of the atoms studied in the new experiment may have led to the discrepancy, Smirnova says.
 Still, the experiment is “very accurate and done with great care.”